R-symmetries and curvature constraints in A-twisted heterotic Landau-Ginzburg models: Introduction

-where $ F_a \in \Gamma \left( X, \mathcal{E}^{\vee} \right) $, was considered.\footnote{It was claimed in \cite{GaravusoSharpe:Analogues} that, when the superpotential is not holomorphic, supersymmetry imposes a constraint which relates the nonholomorphic parameters of the superpotential to the Hermitian curvature.
-The details supporting that claim were worked out in \cite{Garavuso:Curvature}.} In this paper, we will study R-symmetries in these A-twisted heterotic Landau-Ginzburg models with $ E^a = 0 $.
-Such models yield the A-twisted $ (2,2) $ Landau-Ginzburg models of \cite{GuffinSharpe:A-twisted} when $ \mathcal{E} = TX $ and $ \Lambda^i \, F_i = \Lambda^i \, \partial_i W^{(2,2)} $, where $ W^{(2,2)} $ is the (2,2) superpotential.
-We will treat the case in which $ \mathcal{E} $ is either a deformation of $ TX $ or a deformation of a sub-bundle of $ TX $.
+where $ F_a \in \Gamma \left( X, \mathcal{E}^{\vee} \right) $ were considered.
+It was claimed in \cite{GaravusoSharpe:Analogues} that, when the superpotential \eqref{superpotential} is not holomorphic, supersymmetry imposes a constraint which relates the nonholomorphic parameters of the superpotential to the Hermitian curvature.
+The details supporting that claim were worked out in \cite{Garavuso:Curvature, Garavuso:Nonholomorphic} for the case $ E^a \equiv 0 $.
+This curvature constraint has been used in \cite{GaravusoSharpe:Analogues} to establish properties of analogues of pullbacks of Mathai-Quillen forms.
+These analogues arise in the correlation functions of the corresponding A-twisted or B-twisted heterotic Landau-Ginzburg models.

-This paper is organized as follows: In section \ref{section:A-twist-R-symmetries}, the A-twist and corresponding R-symmetries will be discussed.
-Anomaly-free examples will be given in section \ref{section:Examples}.